mcpmessenger/server/README.md

   - Users can expand/collapse to view intermediate results.

 **User Flow:**
-1. User types a chained command or opens the builder.
+1. App or user sends a chained command or opens the builder.
 2. System parses and displays the steps.
-3. User reviews/edits the steps.
+3. User/app reviews/edits the steps.
-4. User clicks "Run."
+4. User/app clicks "Run."
-5. UI shows progress and results for each step.
+5. API/UI shows progress and results for each step.

 ---